davidyarbrough/constitutional-development/README.md

 - Serves as the highest authority for all code and documentation
 - Binds both human developers and AI assistants to its provisions
 - Can be amended through a formal process designated by the repository maintainer
-- Delegates specific governance to other key documents (ADRs, style guides, etc.)
+- May delegate specific governance to other key documents (ADRs, style guides, etc.)

 ## Benefits for AI-Assisted Development

 Constitutional Development is particularly powerful when working with AI assistants because it:

-1. **Provides Clear Boundaries**: AI assistants can reference explicit rules and principles when making decisions
+1. **Provides Clear Boundaries**: AI assistants can reference explicit rules and principles when making decisions about the repository, even across user environments (or across different AI tools)
 2. **Ensures Consistency**: All changes, whether made by humans or AI, must adhere to the same constitutional framework
-3. **Maintains Quality**: Constitutional provisions enforce high standards for code quality, documentation, and architectural decisions
+3. **Maintains Quality**: Constitutional provisions enforce standards for code quality, documentation, and architectural decisions and may be as specific as they need to be.
-4. **Reduces Ambiguity**: Clear constitutional guidelines help AI assistants make better decisions when faced with trade-offs
+4. **Reduces Ambiguity**: Clear constitutional guidelines help AI assistants make more consistent decisions when faced with trade-offs or other ambiguous circumstances.
+5. **Flexible and Extensible**: Project constitutions can be tuned to any combination of human contributors, AI contributors, languages, frameworks, or styles.
+If you are seeing a recurring issue with AI assisted development, a new amendment may guide it more consistently toward the result you want.

 ## Available Templates